Laptop Mag Verdict

 The Google Pixel Slate is a great 2-in-1 with small issues that Google needs to fix.

-First, Google made its own Chromebook, the elegant -- but pricey -- Pixelbook.
-Now, the company's ready to tell the next chapter of Chrome OS with the Pixel Slate (starting at $599, tested at $999), a 12.3-inch tablet with attachable keyboard (optional, $199).
+The Google Pixel Slate is Google's next chapter of Chrome OS after the search engine giant launched its own pricey Chromebook: the Pixelbook.
+The Pixel Slate (starting at $599, tested at $999) is a 12.3-inch tablet with attachable keyboard (optional, $199).

 Chrome OS has been updated to meet this challenge, with new tricks including natural writing recognition and interface features borrowed from Android.
 Also, the Pixel Slate packs a great screen and solid sound.
 Unfortunately, for as much as Chrome OS is growing, some Android apps still don't quite look right, and the Pixel Slate's also got a couple of bugs that we hope get fixed soon.